gravitational/gravity/docs/6.x/quickstart.md

 Before we start, you may want to go over the [Gravity Overview](overview.md) to get familiar with basic concepts of the Gravity solution.

+You can also watch [this video](m/resources/videos/gravity-community-demo/) which walks through this Quickstart Guide.

+!!! note "Note on Quickstart Video"
+    The video uses version 5.4 of Gravity, so users of newer versions of Gravity may have a slightly different experience.

 ## System Requirements

 Gravity is a Kubernetes packaging solution so it only runs on computers capable